fu4303/portfolio-vincentntang/content/posts/customize-bootstrap/index.md

 And clear up misconceptions on how to do this, as well as easy workflows for your next project.

-## 1. Don't download the sourcecode off bootstrap's website

-You might be thinking why not?
-The bootstrap website even has a tool for it!
-I've made this mistake too many times.
-These libraries are all published on npm (a package manager), so just install it there.
+## Import bootstrap via npm

+Bootstrap contains a list of `scss` files that gets compiled into a `css` file that can be referenced by an HTML file.
+You could download these files off the bootstrap's website, but I recommend using `npm` and node_modules instead

+Why?

 The thing is, you don't want to git-control the source files in bootstrap.
 You want to just modify the variables it references, so you can tweak the settings from the outside.
 This by design, is a good system because it prevents anyone working on the project modifying bootstrap directly.
 So anyone working on the project can confidently say "yap we are using bootstrap, and it's only been modified by what should be modified".
 There is a caveat, and this is making sure your source controlling the version of bootstrap your using.

-Bootstrap source code uses `scss`, or pre-compiled css.

 You'll need a tool that compiles the `scss` file into a plain good ol' `css` file that can be used on the web.
 If you use React, Vue, Angular, or any other mainstream javascript library, these have tools you can use already.
 Like webpack